July 18, 2017

 Dear Senator/Representative:

-payments — 10 years’ worth of payments.
-The numbers tell the story of the program’s
+payments 10 years worth of payments.
+The numbers tell the story of the programs success:

 more than half a million people have enrolled over the last decade.